-You won’t have trouble finding red, white, and blue appetizers, or even star shaped desserts—but I want your 4OJ contribution to shine amongst the star spangled crowd with this champagne bucket.
+You won’t have trouble finding red, white, and blue appetizers, or even star shaped desserts—but I want your Fourth of July contribution to shine amongst the star spangled crowd with this champagne bucket.

 Once you understand this technique, you can try other combinations that will elevate just about any holiday: holly and mini pinecones frozen into clear water for winter festivities, or mini stems of sweet heart roses for V-Day!

 Choose a pretty plate to display the ice bucket (and don’t forget to tuck a small towel beneath to absorb any liquid as it melts) and pile red and blue berries around the base.
 If you keep the bucket out of sunlight, it should stay frozen for at least a couple hours.

 Plastic champagne bucket (or sand toy bucket or even tiny garbage can—mine was about 2 gallons.)

 Quart sized cylinder plastic container (mine was from the Whole Foods olive bar – whatever you have, make sure the base of your champagne bottle fits into it)

 3 cups blueberries